-A batter's helmet should fit snugly all around, with no spaces between the pads and the athlete's head.
-Your athlete should NOT wear anything under his or her batter's helmet.
+A catcher's helmet should fit like a backwards baseball cap.
+The helmet should fit snugly all around, with no spaces between the pads and the athlete's head.
+Your athlete should NOT wear anything under his or her catcher's helmet.
 This includes a baseball hat!